What is Mons Pubis Reduction?

 How Do I Make My Mons Pubis Smaller?

 How do I make my mons pubis smaller?
-How [...]
+Above the [...]

 Hello do I have to have a certain BMI to have the mons pubis reduction surgery?